-To remain in good standing, Semple Scholars must be fulltime students at the University, enroll in at least one regularly scheduled Latin course or one regularly scheduled Greek course at the 3000 level or above each semester, earn a "B" or better in each Latin or Greek course taken, and maintain an overall 3.0 grade point average.
-Independent study in Latin or Greek may not be substituted for regularly scheduled Latin or Greek courses except in unusual circumstances at the discretion of the undergraduate director.
-A student who fails to register for one of the appropriate Latin or Greek courses as specified above or to attend such a course or who drops below fulltime status will be immediately terminated as as Semple Scholar.
-A student who falls short of the grade requirements in any given semester will be placed on probation for the following semester, and terminated thereafter if the grade requirements are not met.
-A student who is not making suitable progress towards graduation with a Classics major within four years may have the Semple Scholarship revoked.
+To remain in good standing, Scholars must be fulltime students at the University, maintain requirements of course enrollment and major declaration as specified above, earn a "B" or better in each departmental course taken, and maintain an overall 3.0 University grade point average.
+Independent study may not be substituted for regularly scheduled courses except in unusual circumstances at the discretion of the undergraduate director.
+A student who fails to register for appropriate courses as specified above or to attend such a course or who drops below fulltime status will be immediately terminated as a Semple or Centennial Scholar.
+A student who falls short of the grade requirements in any given semester will be placed on probation for the following semester and terminated thereafter if the grade requirements are not met.
+A student who is not making suitable progress towards graduation with a Classics or Classical Civilization major within four years may have the Scholarship revoked.

-A Semple Traveling Scholarship may be awarded to one recipient of the regular Semple Scholarships each year.
+A Semple Traveling Scholarship may be awarded to one or more students each year.
 This scholarship will help cover tuition in a foreign study program for a period not to exceed one academic year.
 Interested students should make application to the department by March 1 of the preceding academic year.
 The scholarship will be awarded on a competitive basis, although the department may choose not to make the award in any given year.

 Each spring semester the Department of Classics offers the following undergraduate prizes:

 Junior Latin Prize.
 A translation prize for those who have not taken more than two 3000 level courses in Latin.

 Senior Latin Prize.
 A translation prize for those who have taken more than two 3000 level courses in Latin.